 The Portfolio has adopted a Distribution Plan (the "Plan") for Class B shares pursuant to Rule 12b-1 under the Investment Company Act of 1940.
 Under the Plan, the Portfolio pays distribution and servicing fees to AllianceBernstein Investments, Inc. (the "Distributor"), a wholly-owned subsidiary of the Adviser, at an annual rate of up to .50% of the Portfolio's average daily net assets attributable to Class B shares.
 The fees are accrued daily and paid monthly.
 The Board currently limits payments under the Plan to .25% of the Portfolio's average daily net assets attributable to Class B shares.
-The fees are accrued daily and paid monthly.
 The Plan provides that the Distributor will use such payments in their entirety for distribution assistance and promotional activities.